 Relive all the greatest games now by clicking HERE.

 EARLY STUDIO RELEASES

-Social distancing and theater closures have caused several studios to release some new movies to streaming and Video on Demand (VOD) services early!
-Disney’s highly anticipated Frozen II came to Disney+ three months earlier than originally scheduled, Universal’s The Hunt, The Invisible Man, and Emma will be available starting March 20th, and Trolls: World Tour will be available April 10th.
+Social distancing and theater closures have caused several studios to release some new movies to streaming and Video on Demand (VOD) services early.
+Disney’s Frozen II came to Disney+ three months earlier than originally scheduled, Universal’s The Hunt, The Invisible Man, Emma and Trolls: World Tour are also now available.

 GCFC President Evan Miller talked with WKYC’s Brandon Simmons to explain why studios have made the move.